Johanna Calderon: from Harvard University to UM

 At 37, Johanna Calderon has an impeccable academic record.
 A three-year thesis, two post-doctorates and a teaching-research position at the prestigious Harvard University.
 All this has been punctuated by several awards (including the L'Oréal UNESCO Prize and the Prix Solennel en Médecine from the Chancellerie des Universités de Paris) and a list of publications that stretches to three pages of CV.
 As her latest success, the young researcher has just been awarded a Chair of Excellence at the University of Montpellier, starting in January 2021.

 The starting point for this transatlantic career is Johanna Calderon's curiosity for children's cognitive abilities.
 Her doctorate in pediatric neuropsychology at Hôpital Necker focused on the consequences of open-heart surgery on the development of young children.
-Her aim was to identify the effects of a lack of oxygenation of the brain - due to cardiac pathologies and surgical practices - on neurocognitive development.
+She sought to identify the consequences of a lack of oxygenation of the brain - due to cardiac pathologies and surgical practices - on neurocognitive development.
 Her research was carried out first on cohorts of 3-year-olds, then on 8-year-olds.

 A public health issue